- Symptoms & Signs

 Facts you should know about diabetes foot problems

 - A number of different kinds of foot problems can occur in people with diabetes.

 - Two main conditions, peripheral artery disease (PAD) and peripheral neuropathy, are responsible for the increased risk of foot problems in people with diabetes.

 - Symptoms and signs of diabetic foot problems arise due to the decreased sensation from nerve damage as well as the lack of oxygen delivery to the feet caused by vascular disease.

 - People with diabetes have an increased risk of ulcers and damage to the feet.

 - Treatment depends on the exact type of foot problem.
-Surgery may be required for some cases.
+Surgery or even amputation may be required for some cases.

 - Many diabetes-related foot problems can be prevented by good control of blood sugar levels combined with appropriate care of the feet.